ISC-Project-Phoenix/design/software/CAN-Mapping.md

 - (0x0000005) **Set Throttle**
 - (0x0000006) **Encoder Count**
 - (0x0000007) **Range Data**
+- (0x0000007) **Training Mode**

 ## Master control

-- **Auton Disable (0x0000000)** - Tells the interface board to stop sending messages from ROS to the CAN network.
+- **Auton Disable** - Tells the interface board to stop sending messages from ROS to the CAN network.
 The interface board should send a message to the PC, where ROS will state transition to teleop.
 There will be no auton enable message, rather you will need to toggle auton via a physical switch.

+- **Training Mode** - Engages training mode.
+Any node that receives this should being to relay data on the CAN bus for data collection, if applicable.
+There is no way to exit training mode, rather you power cycle CAN.

 ## Motor control